Jump to section

 $1,500

-These are the symptoms you may see if your dog has eaten grapes or raisins.
+These are the signs you may see if your dog has eaten grapes or raisins.
 Grape poisoning should be treated as an emergency, so you will need to get veterinary treatment as soon as possible.

 Types